marvic2409/Proton/Working Docs/Progress Docs.md

 # The data reading problem's solution

 There is a handy solution to the issue at hand.
-Apparently as the python-JS communication is asynchronous, returning JS values to python synchronous (i.e. during) make a default python callback wrapper that can be called from JS to return the value from JS (complicated and unclear af, ik.
+Apparently as the python-JS communication is asynchronous, returning JS values to python synchronously can be done by making a default python callback wrapper that can be called from JS to return the value from JS (complicated and unclear af, ik.
 I'll implement it and then simplify what I mean).
 This is a simplification of yesterdays idea picked up from [samuelhwilliams/Eel](https://github.com/samuelhwilliams/Eel).